ChatGTHB/TestingPractices_TestNG_UI/README.md

 | SLF4J NOP           | 1.7.30  | [SLF4J NOP](https://mvnrepository.com/artifact/org.slf4j/slf4j-nop/1.7.30)                                                                                                                |                                                                                                       |

 ## 🔧 Configuration
 Configuration details can be found in the `testng.xml` file and other relevant configuration files within the project.
+Log4j2 configuration is set up in the `log4j2.xml` file to provide detailed logging.

 ### Log4j2 Integration
 The project uses Log4j2 for logging purposes.
 Ensure the necessary dependencies are included in your project and the `log4j2.xml` file is correctly configured for detailed logging.
 Logging is crucial for tracking and debugging test execution; `BaseDriver` utilizes Log4j2 to log test methods' start, end, and results.